kmarekspartz/kyle.marek-spartz.org/about.md

 *Site Reliability Engineer*, 2017-Present

+Founding member of SRE team.
+Guided team toward engineering and agile best practices.
+Increased adoption of monitoring tools by streamlining change process.

 *Software Engineer*, 2014-2017

 Led cross-department team to promote collaboration, diversity, distributed/remote team skills, and mentorship throughout the company.

-Mentored engineers toward best practices.
 Reinforced process improvements by formalizing a definition of done, especially around deployment, documentation, monitoring, load testing, measurement, and data practices.
 Increased release reliability by investing in test reliability and release frequency.

 Enabled customers to segment and engage citizens based on activity and outcomes using a streaming data architecture.
 Increased subscriber import reliability and